 For those of you in Australia: https://www.health.gov.au/health-topics/immunisation/when-to-get-vaccinated/national-immunisation-program-schedule

-Before delving into the individual vaccines, it is crucial to understand that vaccines are developed using different methodologies and can be divided into two classes: inactivated and live vaccines.
-An important point to always remember is that we should only receive inactivated vaccines and never a live vaccine produced with an attenuated (weakened) but living form of a virus.
-Due to our weakened immune systems, the injected virus potentially may reactivate and cause actual infection and illness.
+Before delving into the individual vaccines, it is important to understand that vaccines are developed using different methodologies and can be divided into two classes: inactivated and live vaccines.
+An important point to remember is that we should only receive inactivated vaccines and never a live vaccine produced with an attenuated (weakened) but living form of a virus.
+This is because, due to our weakened immune systems, the injected virus may potentially reactivate and cause actual infection and illness.
 Examples of live vaccines to be avoided include:

 - Intranasal Flu vaccine (FluMist)

 - Measles, Mumps, Rubella (MMR)

 - Zostavax (no longer used in the USA as of November 18, 2020)